ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 timeless.
-In general, I also prefer the look of a [looptail double-storey](https://en.wikipedia.org/wiki/G#Typographic_variants) "g", instead of an opentail single-storey one, which is found on SF Mono, Menlo, DejaVu, Roboto Mono etc. On top of that, Consolas is also classified as a "[humanist](https://en.wikipedia.org/wiki/Sans-serif#Humanist)" font (my favorite category), as opposed to being [neo-grosteque](https://en.wikipedia.org/wiki/Sans-serif#Neo-grotesque)
+In general, I also prefer the look of a [looptail double-storey](https://en.wikipedia.org/wiki/G#Typographic_variants) "g", instead of an opentail single-storey one, which is found on SF Mono, Menlo, DejaVu, Roboto Mono, etc. On top of that, Consolas is also classified as a "[humanist](https://en.wikipedia.org/wiki/Sans-serif#Humanist)" font (my favorite category), as opposed to being [neo-grosteque](https://en.wikipedia.org/wiki/Sans-serif#Neo-grotesque)